Rionzagal/ESILV-notes/Health Authonomy and Biotech.md

 > **Game rules:**
 > These rules apply to all of the scemes mentioned before.
-> 1. It is a mandatory membership.
+> 1. It is a **mandatory membership**.
 When you start working in any of the three fields (normal work, self-employment, agricultural), you have to contribute directly to the scheme that suits your case.
-> 2. Contribution to this fund based on the income.
+> 2. **Contribution** to this fund _based on the income_.
 The more you earn, the more you contribute.
-> 3. Solidarity: healthcare according to needs.
+> 3. **Solidarity**: healthcare according to needs.
 This system functions according to your needs, and you use it as you need it.

+#### Union Nationale des Caisses d'Assurance Maladie _(UNCAM)_
-Union nationale des caisses d'assurance maladie Focuses on the major health risks for the insured person income.
-Based on the income of the asured person.
+Focuses on the **major health risks** for the insured person income. _Based on the income_ of the asured person.

 Establishes:
 - The policy setting the **connection** between health insurance and health professionals